pippim/pippim.github.io/programs/iothings.md

 ## Configuring Bash Script

-There are two lines you need to configure to your system:
+There are two lines (near the bottom of the file) that you need to configure to your system:

 ```bash
 export PULSE_RUNTIME_PATH="/run/user/1000/pulse/"
 sudo -u rick -E pacmd set-card-profile 0 output:hdmi-stereo
 ```

-If your User Number is the standard "1000" then no changes are needed for the first line.
+The first line shows your User Number which is usually "1000".
+The User Number is assigned when you sign on.
+If `1000` is not your user number, then change it appropriately.

-In the second line replace `rick` with your Username.
+On the second line, replace `rick` with your Username.

 ## 'sound' Prerequisites